kennedyjosh/FantasyFootballDraftSheet/README.md

    The column containing the name of the platform should hold that player's overall rank on that platform. **You can skip this step, but** the related column will be missing on your draft sheet, so it isn't recommended.
+3. (Optional) Add a file `teams.csv` in the `notes` folder.
+It should have a sorted list of teams in the first column.
+This sorting determines what rank you think each team is, and the team will be colored appropriately on the draft sheet to indicate their strength.
-3. Run `main.py`.
+4. Run `main.py`.
 Don't forget to install the requirements (`pip install -r requirements.txt`)
-4. Open `DraftSheet.xlsm` (enable macros) and you're ready to draft!
+5. Open `DraftSheet.xlsm` (enable macros) and you're ready to draft!
    It's normal for the spreadsheet to take a long time to load when first opening it, but once it's loaded it'll be quick.